 For example, Dr. Daramus suggests starting to have conversations with your parents around things like pensions and paperwork.
 You don't need to do this now—as it's likely to come off as hysterical in the midst of a pandemic, and also, you don't need the added stress—but you shouldn't put off these conversations indefinitely.
 "Tackle one issue at a time, like 'Today we'll discuss the retirement accounts, maybe another time we'll discuss health insurance,' etc.," says Dr. Daramus.
 If you're not sure where to start, she says there are books on care-taking that can serve as a guide.
 And when you eventually have a plan in place, embrace it as a comfort, knowing that when something does happen (way, way, way in the future), all you have to do is run the plan in autopilot.
 Preparation, after all, is the antidote to panic.

 And as you make these adjustments, know you may be met with internal and external resistance, says Dr. Daramus.
 After all, just as we may not be ready to give up our role as children, our parents may not be prepared for this role reversal relationship of us being the caretakers.
-They, too, may be blindsided by this transition, and plus, no one wants to be made more aware of their mortality.
+They, too, may be caught off guard by this transition, and plus, no one wants to be made more aware of their mortality.

 But also, don't stop sending your parents articles about the dangers of not social distancing, because if they're not listening, they need us to be the adults in the room right now.
 The coronavirus didn't invent mortality, or the fear of it; however, what it has done is make it impossible for us to pretend to be the children of infallible grown-ups anymore.